AndrasE/blog/README.md

 ## Hi there 👋

 This app was part of the lecture I followed on <a href="https://www.udemy.com/course/the-complete-web-development-bootcamp" target="_blank" rel="noopener noreferrer">Udemy</a>.
-I felt fascinated by using EJS with MongoDb the user could interact with the App and send their own post to a database, which gets displayed once the page gets refreshed.
-Although it is a simple App, for me did worth more so I redesigned it and added some @medias for small devices.
-I think it could be a good start for beginner trying to build similar applications.
+I felt fascinated by using EJS with MongoDb as here the users can interact with the App and send their own posts to a database which then gets displayed once the page is being refreshed.
+Although it is a simple App, I gained great benefits from it and redesigned it, adding some @medias for small devices.
+I think it could be a good start for beginners who are trying to build similar applications.

 Take care, code safe! 💻

 ps: App is deployed both on heroku eco-tier (no more free 😥) and cyclic.
-If you would like to compare the speed of the two feel free to do so.
-My findings is that heroku servers needs longer time to spin up, but once is up it feels more responsive. <br>
+If you would like to compare the speed of the two, feel free to do so.
+My finding is that heroku servers needs longer time to spin up, but once it is up it feels more responsive. <br>
 <p align="center">
 <a href="https://andras-blog.cyclic.app/" target="_blank" rel="noopener noreferrer"> Cyclic</a>   🆚   <a href="https://andras-blog.herokuapp.com" target="_blank" rel="noopener noreferrer">Heroku</a>
 </p>